Why Securing SaaS Data for Google Workspace is a Must

 If you still choose to trust that your data is safely stored by Google, you should address the need for protection against user errors, hacker attacks like ransomware or phishing, malicious actions, and unauthorized access from lost or stolen devices.

 Still unconvinced?
-Here are twelve key reasons for third-party backup.
+Here are twelve key reasons for backing up Google Workspace with a third-party backup.

 1. Accidental or Intentional Deletion of Critical Data